 But it seems everyone is Zoom fatigued.
 While some survey respondents said they plan to continue with digital experiences (grocery shopping delivery was higher on that list), 10% said they plan to go back to doing everything in-person once the pandemic ends.
 Only time will tell whether that desire for in-person activities will persist.
 Running errands and dealing with customer service lines can lose their appeal pretty quickly.
-Our survey respondents also showed a lot more enthusiasm and affinity towards in-person experiences than we expected.
-Many anticipated that - after a year of digital-everything - consumers would covet the internet for making their lives and daily routines easier.
-Businesses across industries were forced to speed up digital transformations by five years (simply to remain relevant and stay afloat), and because of customer adoption and preference to digital-first, it was expected that the trend would continue.
-But it seems everyone is tech fatigued.
-While some survey respondents said they plan to continue with digital experiences (grocery shopping delivery was higher on that list), 10% said they plan to go back to doing everything in-person once the pandemic ends.
-Only time will tell whether that desire for in-person activities will persist.
-Running errands and dealing with customer service lines can lose their appeal pretty quickly.
 So, as people venture out of their homes and in-person business bounces back, should the digital-first transformation be put on pause?
 No. Many companies may do that.
 They may be forced to, so that they can recoup some of what they lost, but for others, it's an opportunity to become leaders and pioneers in delivering exceptional hybrid experiences.
 Because one day soon, there will be no differentiated experiences.
 In-person and digital will (or should) be one in the same.
 With this, leaders are called to empower internal teams to be change makers and use this reentry phase as an opportunity to be one of the first to offer cohesive, connected hybrid experiences.
 When done right, it's these that will drive differentiation, fuel business growth, increase customer engagement, and empower ongoing value realization.
 Because innovation is the key to unlocking unstoppable momentum.
 Now is the time, and experience is everything.